logout128/lionwiki-blog/README.md

 2. On the page specified as $BLOG_ARCHIVE the list of all posts is created, with the same sorting, but the $BLOG_FULL is ignored and the list contains always only excerpt of every post.
-3. Blog RSS feed is created in var/blog-rss.xml containing [6~last $BLOG_RSS
+3. Blog RSS feed is created in var/blog-rss.xml containing last $BLOG_RSS posts.
-posts.
 This count is on purpose different than the $BLOG_COUNT by default, however nothing prevents you to set both variables to the same value in config.php.
 RSS feed also never contains the full post, only excerpt.